FZJ-JSC/jsc-dashboard_covid19fiasjsc/texts/compliance/en/model-long.md

 ---

 #### **The webtool**
-CoSiMo-Webtool users can select (i) the severity of the measures (contact reduction factor) and (ii) the proportion of the population that adheres to the additional measures (compliance level).
+CoSiMo-Webtool users can select (i) the severity of the measures (intervention severity) and (ii) the proportion of the population that adheres to the additional measures (compliance level).
 Users can then choose which information from the model (for example new infections, cumulative infections, or total number of deaths) they want to visualize.
 In this way the user can observe how the course of the outbreak develops from the time the contact restrictions are introduced.

 ---